JohnProg/WatchAnimeApp/README.md

 WatchAnime - Mobile App built with React Native.

 WatchAnime allows you to search and watch the animes that you love.
-WatchAnime, which is built using [React Native](https://facebook.github.io/react-native/), available on [Google Play](https://play.google.com/store/apps/details?id=) and the [App Store](https://itunes.apple.com/us/app/).
+WatchAnime, which is built using [React Native](https://facebook.github.io/react-native/).

 It shares the same codebase for iOS and Android.